Alawism: Etymology

 The term Alawite is derived from the Arabic word Alawi, denoting the "followers of Ali".
 The community historically self-identified as Nusayrites, named after their religious founder Ibn Nusayr.
-However, the term "Nusayri" had fallen out of currency by the 1920s, as a movement led by intellectuals within the community during the French mandate sought to replace it with "Alawite".
-The term "Nusayrites" is now sometimes considered a religious slur.
+However, the term "Nusayri" had fallen out of currency by the 1920s and is now seen as a pejorative term for Alawites as a movement led by intellectuals within the community during the French mandate sought to replace it with "Alawite".
 Another term applied to the group was Ansari, which, according to Samuel Lyde, was a term that the mid-19th-century Alawites used among themselves.
 However, others indicate that Ansari is simply a Western error in the transliteration of Nusayri.